warfarinSkip to the navigation

 - sudden headache, dizziness, or weakness;

-- easy bruising, purple or red pinpoint spots under your skin, bleeding from wounds or needle injections;
+- easy bruising or bleeding (nosebleeds, bleeding gums), purple or red pinpoint spots under your skin;

 - pale skin, feeling light-headed or short of breath, rapid heart rate, trouble concentrating;